Ifrane: Climate

 Located in the Atlas Mountains, and affected by the cold Canary current, Ifrane has a continental-influenced hot-summer Mediterranean climate (Csa) with short, somewhat dry, warm summers and long, cool, damp winters.
 The nights can be severely cold in winter.

 Because of its elevation, the town experiences snow during the winter months and a cooler climate during the summer (not as hot as in the nearby regions which lie at a lower altitude).

 Owing to the city's elevation and proximity to the north Atlantic Ocean, rainfall is very heavy whenever frontal systems affect the region.
 Precipitation patterns follow the classic Mediterranean range, from October to April.
 The city also receives high snowfall starting as early as October and lasting well into spring season.
-The annual average temperature does not exceed 11 C.
+The annual average temperature is approximately 12 C.

 Ifrane holds the record for the lowest temperature ever observed in Africa and the Arab world: -23.9 C on February 11, 1935.